 How to calculate airline customer lifetime value

 Established airlines will have collected a wealth of data over the years which provides the information required to calculate CLV – learn about tools to collate data held in different silos here.
 Bring together the following data on your passengers and then carry out the CLV calculation described below.

 For all the passengers who have flown with you over a given period of time, calculate the average amount they spend on flight tickets

 For each passenger, work out the average number of sales per customer per year

 Some of your customers will only fly with you one or two times, others will travel much more often

-CLV is then calculated as followed:
+The CLV calculation is as follows: